osygroup/Network-attached-Storage-Demo/README.md

 The above instructions are for setting up a webserver for the tooling app.
-To add subsequent webservers, just create the webservers with the same instructions, but skip the part of cloning the tooling website repository to the server and copying the html directory into /var/www/.
+To add subsequent webservers, just create the webservers with the same instructions, but skip the part of cloning the tooling website repository to the server and copying the html directory into *\/var/www/*.
-/var/www/.
 Once the mount is successful, these contents will be automatically copied from the NFS-Server.
-Also skip creating an index.html page, editing the /mnt/apps/functions.php file in the NFS server and dumping the tooling-db.sql table in the MySQL server.
+Also skip creating an index.html page, editing the *\/mnt/apps/functions.php* file in the NFS server and dumping the *\tooling-db.sql* table in the MySQL server.

 If 'Forbidden' permission error is encountered when visiting the index page or the tooling website on a new webserver: